finbourne/lusid-sdk-python/sdk/docs/TransactionFeesApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_applicable_transaction_fees(effective_at=effective_at, as_at=as_at, instrument_identifier_type=instrument_identifier_type, instrument_identifier=instrument_identifier, portfolio_scope=portfolio_scope, portfolio_code=portfolio_code, request_body=request_body, opts=opts)

-        # [EXPERIMENTAL] GetApplicableTransactionFees: Get the Fees and Commissions that may be applicable to a transaction.
+        # GetApplicableTransactionFees: Get the Fees and Commissions that may be applicable to a transaction.
         api_response = api_instance.get_applicable_transaction_fees(effective_at=effective_at, as_at=as_at, instrument_identifier_type=instrument_identifier_type, instrument_identifier=instrument_identifier, portfolio_scope=portfolio_scope, portfolio_code=portfolio_code, request_body=request_body)
         pprint(api_response)